Simple Living is about both

 - Do I understand the relationship between my consumption pattern and my “carbon footprint”?

-- How much time and effort do I spend rinsing food containers and sorting them into recycling channels?
+- How much time and effort do I spend sorting food and drink containers into recycling channels?

 - Am I a wageslave, stuck in a job I don’t want so that I can pay for: